mozilla/infosec-risk-management-bugzilla/README.md

 # Setup

-- Bugzilla credentials are passed as environment variable `BUGZILLA_API_KEY`
+- Bugzilla credentials are obtained at run-time from Amazons Parameter Store
-- CASA credentials are passed as environment variable `CASA_API_KEY`
+- CASA credentials are obtained at run-time from Amazons Parameter Store

 For Bugzilla, you need a "personal token" that you can generate in your user profile.